-The Southern Adventist University Counseling Services designed to assist with concerns that might interfere with the college experience.
+The Southern Adventist University Counseling Services are designed to assist with concerns that might interfere with the college experience.
 Individual and group counseling services offer opportunities to increase knowledge and develop greater self-awareness, understanding, and independence.
 Topics that might be discussed include:

 - Conflict resolution